Marcin Szamotulski, PhD

 Intro

-I am an experienced developer and I have proven myself across a variety of challenges involving designs, implementations, and minimum viable products.
+I am an experienced developer, and I have proven myself across a variety of challenges involving designs, implementations, and minimum viable products.

 code quality